Named Token Tutorial

 function, defined in Zen.Data

-tryDict
+The tryDict

-function has the following type signature:tryDict: data -> option (Dict.t data) `cost` 4
+function has the following type signature:

-Recall that the
+Recall that the data

-So what
+So what tryDict

 does, is taking a value of type data